-A satisfactory AHIMS need only consider the proposed increase in development above what is currently anticipated by the provided for under the District Plan at time of application though.
-For example, Permitted, Controlled or Restricted Discretionary activities (unless otherwise stated in the zone provisions that apply to the site) or through existing use rights or the consented baseline. are generally considered as 'anticipated' and need not be considered; Plan Changes, Discretionary and Non Complying activities are not anticipated and must be considered.
+The Affordable Housing Impact and Mitigation Statement (AHIMS) should conform to the following methodology.
+A satisfactory AHIMS need only consider the proposed increase in development above what is currently anticipated by the District Plan.
+For example, Permitted, Controlled or Restricted Discretionary activities are generally considered as 'anticipated' and need not be considered; Plan Changes, Discretionary and Non Complying activities are not anticipated and must be considered.